All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Zone 2 cardio (150 minutes per week).
 This is low-intensity, steady-state cardio where you can hold a conversation but would rather not.
 Walking briskly, cycling, rowing, or swimming at an easy pace all qualify.
 Zone 2 training builds mitochondrial density, the cellular machinery that burns fat.
 Think of resistance training as building the engine and zone 2 as adding fuel lines.

 Post-meal walks (10-15 minutes after eating).
 This is the simplest biohack with the most immediate effect.
 Walking after meals reduces post-meal glucose spikes by 30-50%.
-It costs nothing, requires no equipment, and stacks seamlessly with daily life.
+It costs nothing, requires no equipment, and stacks smoothly with daily life.

-Week 4: Optimize Sleep
+Week 4: Improve Sleep

 Sleep is a weight loss intervention.
 A single night of poor sleep increases ghrelin (hunger) by 28%, decreases leptin (satiety) by 18%, and increases cortisol.
 Over weeks and months, chronic poor sleep creates a hormonal environment that makes fat storage the default.